Piercel2022/math-magicians/README.md

 # math-magicians

-> This is the first react application project.
-I setup the project to create the single page application(SPA) that is named math-magicians
+> In this part of the project, I develop a React component that will hold the core functionality: a calculator.

 ## Built With